 Population: 2442 (Census 2013) Location: About 10km east of Tauranga City.
 The area lies on and around the Northern Corridor/State Highway 2 between Tauranga and Omokoroa.

 Council approved the construction of a wastewater reticulation scheme for the Te Puna West community in 2016 following consultation with the community.
 Bay of Plenty Regional Council and Western Bay Council committed through the 2015-25 Long Term Plan processes, to assist affected property owners with scheme funding.

 The scheme will involve installation of a grinder pump for each individual property and connecting infrastructure to allow sewage to be pumped to the Omokoroa transfer pipeline and processed at Tauranga City Council's treatment station.

 The NZ Transport Agency has awarded Downer a $5.25 million contract to build a roundabout on State Highway 2, Te Puna.
 The two-lane roundabout will replace the Te Puna/Minden Road intersection, significantly improving safety for motorists travelling on the route.
-This project is expected to be completed in July 2017.
+This project is expected to be complete at the end of 2017.